-Ageing is a global phenomenon with great implications for sustainable urban development.
-Because of the combined effect of increased life expectancy and low fertility rates, as well as past baby booms, the elderly population in OECD countries grew more than 1.5 times faster than the total population between 1995 and 2008.
-The ratio of elderly population (above 65 years of age) to the working-age population (15-64 years) is currently around 20% in the EU, may increase to 45-55% by 2050.
+The elderly population in OECD countries grew more than 1.5 times faster than the total population between 1995 and 2008.
+In the European Union, the ratio of elderly to working-age people is currently around 20%, and may increase to 45-55% by 2050.

 - What are “ageing societies” for cities?
 What impact do ageing societies have on sustainable urban development?